vmvargas/gabobrown-website/src/pages/about/index.md

 ---
 templateKey: about-page
 title: Howdy!
-Nice to meet you
+Nice to see you here
 image: /img/gabriel-gabo-brown-me-01.jpg
 clients:
   heading: Some clients I’ve collaborated with